samueldeotti/new-bootplay/README.md

 - /login: `User login page`
 - /signup: `User signup page`
 - /dashboard: `Dashboard for viewing, searching, and buying albums`
-- /wallet `Page to view balance and points, and credit balance to the wallet`
+- /wallet `Page to view balance, points and user transactions, and credit balance to the wallet`
 - /albums/my-collection: `Page to view and manage the user's album collection`

 ## Backend